 NWNL Hydro-graphics are created by Jenna Petrone.

+by Barbara Folger, NWNL Project Coordinator.
 Will there be enough water for these Greater Sandhill Cranes when they return to the San Francisco Bay Delta this fall?
 With the state’s snowpack down to 5% of average, the lowest ever recorded, Governor Brown has mandated a 25% water use reduction.
-This is the first time an involuntary water reduction mandate has been … Continue reading Will there be enough water when the cranes return?
+This is the first time an … Continue reading Will there be enough water when the cranes return?

 By Alison M. Jones, Director of No Water No Life ® and Professional Photographer As published by American Rivers in "The River Blog"-April 11, 2014 The phone rang.
 That snowy Saturday I was editing photos of Ethiopia’s Omo River.
 “Alison, you must cover California’s drought for No Water No Life®.
 It’s beyond regional.
 US and Asian markets … Continue reading Finding Wetlands in a Drought